Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 This room is largely as described in <span class="citation">Stairs Down (p.
 218)</span>.
 When the players approach this area, read:

 <div class="description">
 <p>A robust oak door blocks this passage.
-It's clear that the origin of the muffled chanting you've been hearing lies below.
+The muffled chanting you've been hearing lies is loudest here.
 It doesn't appear to have a lock of any kind.</p>
 </div>

 The key is in the chest in <span class="citation">Cult Leader's Quarters</span>.
 This door is really just there as a fallback to ensure players go to the quarters and find the gear they need.